kelsey-ek/of7azure/GUIDE/Failover.md

 __i.__ Connect to JEUS, Webterminal, OFmanager with the ports of current NODE.

-1) Add all Nodeports as inbound ports like below
+1) Add all Nodeports services

+	Check how to from - [Nodeport Services](https://github.com/kelsey-ek/of7azure/blob/master/GUIDE/Azuretest.md#23-set-services)

 	```kubectl get services```